Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo (2023)

 1.2 Nakamise-Dori Street

 Naturally, tea shop competition increased as more and more people saw the money-making potential of having a tea shop outside Sensoji.
-To stay competitive, these tea shop owners needed to think of other ways to attract customers, so they started offering other forms of entertainment, hiring young women to serve tea.
-Sometimes they would offer other services as well.
+To stay competitive, the owners needed to think of other ways to attract customers, so they started offering other forms of entertainment, hiring young women to serve tea.
+Sometimes they would offer other services as well and that is how prostitution became part of Asakusa.

 1.3 Senso-ji Temple

 Finally, you’ll make it to Sensoji Shrine.
 The temple was first built in 628.
-Like many structures in Tokyo, the temple burned down many times and was destroyed in World War II.
+Like many structures in Tokyo, it burned down many times over the centuries, including during World War II.

 Go through the bright red gate called Hozomon Gate, the inner gate of Sensoji Temple.